philiplinden/bevy_repl/README.md

 ## Features

+Theoretically all clap features are supported, but I have only tested `derive`.
+Override the `clap` features in your `Cargo.toml` to enable or disable additional features at your own risk.

+### Derive
 Use the `derive` feature to support clap's derive pattern for REPL commands.
 `#[derive(ReplCommand)]` will automatically implement the `ReplCommand` trait and create an event with the command's arguments and options.
 Configure the response by adding an observer for the REPL command like normal.

+### Built-in commands
 Enable built-in commands with feature flags.
 Each command is enabled separately by a feature flag.
 Use the `default_commands` feature to enable all built-in commands.